pchessah/book-review/README.md

 Log in with created email and password to open dashboard page.

-A live version has been deployed on : chesa-book-review.vercel.app
+A live version has been deployed on : https://chesa-book-review.vercel.app/

 NB: Users cannot edit or delete reviews they have not created.